Adamnite/goAdamnite/README.md

 # goAdamnite

 goAdamnite is an implementation of the Adamnite Protocol in the GoLang programming language.
+The current plan is to include an implementation of DPOS, a P2P protocol that defines accounts and transactions, and setting up the overall project for POC_1.

 Please look at all the branches if you are an interested contributor to determine where you want to best add value.
-This repo is open-sourced, and copyrighted under the GoAdamnite Authors, 2022.
+This repo is open-sourced, and copyrighted under the GoAdamnite Authors, 2021.

-Also, be sure to join the Contributor Discord if you are interested in contributing to the project as a whole.
+Also, be sure to join the Contributor Discord if you are interested in contributing to the POC as a whole.

-If you are interested in using the private environment to develop a project for the Adamnite Blockchain, please look at the instructions below.

 ## Compiling A1 code to ADM bytecode for running on the Adamnite Blockchain